Posted at 07:00 PM in Education Technology, Globalization, Video | Permalink | Comments (0) | TrackBack (0)

 In what way is your leadership preparing your school and your students for the literacy of technology?

-Is your personal leadership and catalyst or hurdle in the implementation of technologies that will provide opportunities for technology literacy?
+your personal leadership and catalyst or hurdle in the implementation

-In what ways do our current literacy standards meet or fall short of the issues and challenges faced by our students at each rung of the Social Technographic ladder?
+what ways do our current literacy standards meet or fall short of the

 In what way can we better prepare our students to be literate creators of information?